Delta update: Google

 Google refers to delta updates as "smart updates."
 This has been implemented in Google's Android operating system devices that run on Android 2.3 or above.
 Google engineers have estimated that smart updates would be only about one third the size of a full update on average.

 Google's open source project Chromium requires frequent updates to narrow the window of vulnerability.
 It uses a disassembly-based diffing algorithm called "courgette" to reduce diff size of two binary executable files, which reduces the diff patch from 6.7% (bsdiff) to 0.76% (bsdiff + courgette) for one version update.
 The technology helped Chrome to push its updates to 100% of users in less than 10 days.

 App APK updates in Android's Play Store use bsdiff since 2016, a new efficient delta update algorithm introduced in 2003.

 Apple iOS

 Apple's iOS is also capable of delta updates for operating system and application updates to reduce bandwidth usage.

-Over-the-air software updates

-Over-the-air (OTA) software updates have been used widely across many mobile devices; Apple iOS, Google Android, Microsoft Windows Phone 8, and BlackBerry 10.